Bamberg

 25. January 2025

 Compared to the library in Forchheim, Bamberg is lagging behind significantly.
-Not only regarding extensions (in Forchheim, you get a friendly email reminder - in Bamberg, you walk into a trap).
-The return machine in front of the library is great, it allows returns for people who have a bit further to travel and also work.
-However, be careful, of the 4 missing books, only one was in our possession, the rest was long gone in the library - untraceable.
-After months of postponement, we were actually supposed to pay late fees for the last untraceable book, which was in the library's possession??
+Not only regarding extensions (in Forchheim, you are kindly reminded by email - in Bamberg, you walk into a trap).
+The return machine in front of the library is great; it allows returns for people who have a bit of a distance to travel and also work.
+However, be careful, of the 4 missing books, only one was in our possession, the rest long gone from the library - untraceable.
+After months of delays, we were actually supposed to pay late fees for the last untraceable book, which was in the library's possession??
 Sorry, that's just not acceptable.
 First, they lose books themselves, and then the customer is supposed to pay for it??
-No apology, nothing, no, I’d rather drive 20 minutes longer to Forchheim, they also offer great things outside of book lending - you can tell that the staff enjoy their job.
+No apology, nothing.
+I'd rather drive 20 minutes longer to Forchheim; they also offer great things outside of book lending - you can tell the staff enjoy their job.